 Current macro-economic trends make it clear that to succeed, businesses need to put systems in place for accepting digital payments if they haven’t already—and fast.
 Beyond helping your business stay afloat in a remote world and meeting customer expectations, digitizing your payment channels and accounting processes minimizes effort, reduces costs, and accelerates cash flow.

-In this blog, we’ll be delving into the economic trends signaling why it’s time to make the transition to digital payments, and what’s at stake for companies who choose to stick with their legacy processes.
+In this blog, we’ll be delving into the economic trends signalling why it’s time to make the transition to digital payments, and what’s at stake for companies who choose to stick with their legacy processes.

 But first, what makes finance and accounting teams hesitant to accept more digital payments in the first place?